 Is a butternut squash a speed food on Slimming World?

-If this is something you are not sure about or would be interested in reading you can find the post here.
+If this is something you are not sure about or would be interested in reading you can read my Slimming World guide.

 Do remember though to always check with your Slimming World consultant or on their website for anything you are unsure of.